Introverts In Ministry: Finding Your Leadership Style

 When you take the time to understand your unique traits as an introvert, you will gain valuable insight into the specific type of leader you are and how you can effectively serve others.
 This understanding will take time and self-reflection, but gradually you will begin to see how your distinct characteristics align with your ministry work and influence the way you guide and inspire those around you.

-• Reflector: As someone who reflects on experiences, you continually seek growth and improvement in your leadership journey.
+Reflector: As someone who reflects on experiences, you continually seek growth and improvement in your leadership journey.
+Lamentations 3:40 urges us to "let us test and examine our ways, and return to the LORD!"
+This call to self-assessment aligns with your commitment to personal development.

-• Careful Decision Maker: You are a careful decision maker, taking the time to consider all factors before arriving at a conclusion.
+Careful Decision Maker: You are a careful decision maker, taking the time to consider all factors before arriving at a conclusion.
+Proverbs 18:13 warns, "If one gives an answer before he hears, it is his folly and shame."
+Your patience in decision-making reflects wisdom and discernment.

-• Assessor: You instinctively assess a situation before determining the most appropriate course of action, ensuring informed and thoughtful leadership.
+Assessor: You instinctively assess a situation before determining the most appropriate course of action, ensuring informed and thoughtful leadership.
+Proverbs 15:22 tells us, "Without counsel plans fail, but with many advisers they succeed."
+Your ability to evaluate circumstances encourages collaboration and thoughtful planning, enhancing your effectiveness as a leader.